-There are several reasons why cannabis stocks are so interesting.
+Why cannabis stocks are so interesting?

 The fundamental lure of marijuana stocks is its impressive sales growth potential.
 ArcView, a leading cannabis research firm, suggests that North American legal weed sales could grow by 28% between 2018 and 2021.
 That would lead to almost $25 billion in annual legal cannabis sales.

 And the public all over the world is in favor of marijuana legalization.
 All major marijuana polls demonstrate strong favorability toward legalization.

 All six-pot stocks have enjoyed outsized gains in the last few months as Canada legalization appears.
 These pot stocks generate quarterly and annual profit: Aurora Cannabis Inc. ACB, +1.40% , Cronos Group Inc. CRON, +0.66% was up 3.8%, Canopy Growth Corp.
 CGC, -3.51% WEED, -2.77% was up 2.1% and Tilray Inc. TLRY, +2.89% was up 3.2%.
 GW Pharmaceuticals Plc GWPH, -1.30% was down 0.7% and Aphria Health Inc. APH, +0.26% was up about 2%.

 Tilray is a Canadian cannabis firm, one that announced in September that they traded around $6.5 billion worth of shares on United States exchanges, at the same period Amazon, traded around $7.6 billion on the same exchanges.
 Amazon has a stock 47 times the size of Tilray, therefore, we can truly appreciate the full scale of this as an investment opportunity.